Sport in South Africa: Cricket

 Cricket is one of the most popular team sports in South Africa.
-It is the only sport in South Africa to feature in the top two sports of all race groups.
 The national team is known as the Proteas.

-South Africa is one of the leading cricket-playing nations in the world and one of the twelve countries sanctioned to play test cricket.
-Ever since the readmission into international cricket, the Proteas have been contributing largely to the development of the game mainly by bringing innovations in coaching and training.
-South Africa is famous for its batters, fast bowlers and fielders such as AB De Villiers, Dale Steyn and Jonty Rhodes.
+South Africa is one of the leading cricket-playing nations in the world and one of the twelve countries sanctioned to play test cricket, and won the 2023–2025 World Test Championship.

-Cricket was traditionally popular among English-speaking whites and the Asian (Subcontinent) community, though the latter were not able to compete in top-level South African cricket in the apartheid era.
+During apartheid, cricket was popular among English-speaking whites and the Asian (subcontinent) community, though the latter were not able to compete in top-level South African cricket in the apartheid era.
 Since the end of the apartheid era, a higher proportion of white players have come from Afrikaans-speaking backgrounds, and attempts have been made to increase the number of non-white players, in part through a quota system.
-The current national team features prominent non-white players, such as Kagiso Rabada, Hashim Amla (the first Muslim to play for South Africa), Keshav Maharaj, Temba Bavuma, Vernon Philander, Lungi Ngidi, and Tabraiz Shamsi.
-Afrikaners in the team include Faf du Plessis, Rassie van der Dussen, Wiaan Mulder, and Heinrich Klaasen.
-Charl Langeveldt, a non-white player, also became the first South African to take a hat-trick in an ODI match in 2005.
-Kagiso Rabada became the third after JP Duminy, and currently boasts the best match figures by a South African, 6 for 16, in an ODI.